huynhtamhao/coding-guide/docs/guide/c-naming-conventions.md

 | Save     | saveCustomer   | save 1 customer        |
 | Update   | updateCustomer | Update 1 customer      |
 | Delete   | deleteCustomer | Delete 1 customer      |

+## Package

+The prefix of a unique package name is always written in all-lowercase ASCII letters and should be one of the top-level domain names, currently com, edu, gov, mil, net, org, or one of the English two-letter codes identifying countries as specified in ISO Standard 3166, 1981.
+Subsequent components of the package name vary according to an organization's own internal naming conventions.
+Such conventions might specify that certain directory name components be division, department, project, machine, or login names.

 ## Preference